ryorda/MusicScriptPrediction/readme.md

 Find match music for your script!

 Mellows will allow you to find music in our database that suit the emotion of your script.
-By using synesketch, your search will get nearly perfect accuracy.
+By using [synesketch](http://krcadinac.com/synesketch/) , your search will get nearly perfect accuracy.
 Don't wait for long time, just clone and start it.

 ### Language ###
 - Python 3.4